canmom/canmom.github.io/fiction/undefinedbehaviour2.md

 "That's really fucked up."
 I didn't know what else to say.
 I had agreed to be part of this... whatever the hell this was.
 "She can't revoke consent if she's in a coma."

 "I know."
 Violet said.
 "I do know that, Indigo!
 But...
-I mean, she would have, you know."
+I mean, she would have... you know."

 "Maybe she wouldn't.
 She was doing better."
 I wasn't sure I believed this myself, and Violet did not dignify it with a response.
 "So... this is supposed to be a way to save her?"